guilherme-f1-TUMO-COIMBRA/TUMO-Projects/README.md

 # TUMO-Projects
-A repository with TUMO exercises and projects.
+A repository with TUMO coding exercises and projects.

 TUMO - Coimbra, Portugal